-For many employers it can be a stressful and confusing time when an employee tests positive on a DOT mandated drug or alcohol test.
+For many employers it can be a stressful and confusing time when an employee tests positive on a DOT drug test or alcohol test.
 Does the employer now have to “DO” anything?
 Must the employee be fired?
 How long will the driver be out?
 Can the driver be re-hired?
 The key is to precisely follow the DOT regulations in order to handle the situation correctly and maintain regulatory compliance.

-ASAP offers a nationwide network of over 5,000 locations with DOT qualified SAPs.
+ASAP has a nationwide reach in all 50 states and U.S. territories.
 Our trained and knowledgeable team will assist you in understanding the process and signing up.
 It’s fast and easy to enroll with ASAP!
 888.792.2727 x607